 VISITING DEAD MAN'S HOLLOW

-Although there are numerous entrances to Dead Man's Hollow, the easiest way for visitors to gain access is from the Youghiogheny River Trail.
+Although there are numerous entrances to Dead Man's Hollow, the easiest way for visitors to gain access is from the Great Allegheny Passage.
 Following the river's flow, the hollow is slightly under one mile north of the town of Boston, Pennsylvania.
 Just a short drive from both the city of McKeesport and State Route 51, the Boston trail access is located at the end of Donner Street by the baseball and soccer fields.
 There is plenty of free parking in both paved and gravel lots.
 Public restrooms are also available.

 ENHANCING YOUR VISIT